ThePorgs/Exegol/README.md

   - make a GIF and/or some visuals to present this ?
   - find a way to log commands and outputs for engagements
   - Check if the following freshly installed tools work nicely: bettercap, hostapd-wpe, iproute2, wifite2
-  - Tools to install: arjun, apksign, cfr, dex2jar, drozer, jre8-openjdk, jtool, p7zip, ripgrep, smali, zipalign, frida
+  - Tools to install: arjun, apksign, cfr, dex2jar, drozer, jre8-openjdk, jtool, p7zip, ripgrep, smali, zipalign, frida, adb
   - share the /opt/resources folder to let the host easily access it : it seems to be impossible, see [this](https://github.com/moby/moby/issues/4361)
   - manual install of msf to move it to /opt/tools/ : I think it was Sn1per install, I commented out this tool for now, it's heavy and I don't use it, I may enable it again if people want me to
   - move the long readme to a wiki and document some things